antony-a1/ivory/doc/content-store.md

 implementing one is just not going to work at the moment.
 Specifically what I mean by "decent" is:

- - Parallizable, as in we would want something that does tree-hashing.
+ - Parallelizable, as in we would want something that does tree-hashing.
    Being forced to process things sequentially just because of your versioning scheme is daft and will likely run into a wall at some point.